-A Residence Questionnaire indicating status of California residence must be completed at the time of filing application for admission to the college.
+A Residence Questionnaire indicating status of California residence must be completed at the time of filing application for admission to the University.
 The form is attached to the application for admission.
 Students in continuous residence are not required to complete a Residence Questionnaire after the initial filing.
-Any interruption in attendance requires a new Residence Questionnaire upon reentrance.
-Students are held responsible for reporting any change in residence status to the Office of Admissions.
+Any interruption in attendance requires a new Residence Questionnaire upon re-entrance.
+Students are held responsible for reporting any change in residence status to the Office of Admissions and Records.